SJ-209/Assembly-endgame/README.md

 Win: All letters guessed correctly.
 Lose: More than 8 incorrect guesses.
-Features to Add
-Dynamic Word List:

-Support multiple random words instead of a hardcoded one.
-Score Tracking:

-Keep track of wins/losses across sessions.
-Hints:

-Provide optional hints for tricky words.
-Multiplayer Mode:

-Allow one player to set a custom word for another to guess.
-Credits
 This project was developed as part of Scrimba's Frontend Developer Path.
 A big thanks to the instructors and Scrimba community for their support.